-Search similar terms or phrases as well as the keywords in your research question, like searching "college" as well as "university", for example.
+Search similar terms or phrases as well as the keywords in your research question, for example, searching the US word "college" as well as "university".

-Search a variety of keywords, as not every author will use the exact same terms that you have chosen to write about a topic.
+Search a variety of keywords, as not every author will use the exact same terms as your question.

-Keep a key paper or even a thesaurus to hand to identify synonyms.
+Keep a thesaurus to hand to identify synonyms.

 - behaviour (English UK spelling)